SteamLUG/steamlug-font/README.txt

   that data url moved to separate @font-face to avoid problems with <IE9, when string is too long.

-- animate.css - use it to get ideas about spinner rotation animation.

 Attention for server setup
 --------------------------